michaellee/old-michaelsoolee.com/_vim/commands.md

 ---
-layout: post
+layout: collection
-title: "Vim: Commands"
+title: "Commands"
+category: vim
 ---

 I grew up playing Street Fighter 2 as a kid.
 What made Street Fighter 2 so great was that you could combine a string of moves and your character will perform a special attack.